Texts by Juan José Lahuerta, Emilia Philippot, Eduard Vallès, Gemma Ylla-Català

 The intention is not to establish a mechanical dialectic between these two moments but to attempt to capture, through the juxtaposing of works by Picasso and mediaeval artworks, the 'family likeness' that can be said to exist between them, or the elective affinities that draw them together, and in so doing propose a reinterpretation of Romanesque art, 'rediscovered' or 'reinvented' in the twentieth century and in effect made modern by this contact.
 In short, it is not so much a question of demonstrating the presence of the Romanesque in Picasso as of bringing out the Picasso in the Romanesque, paradoxical though this may seem.

 JUAN JOSÉ LAHUERTA

-Juan José Lahuerta has been Chief Curator of the National Museum of Art of Catalonia in Barcelona for the last 3 years he is currently the Director of the Gaudí Chair at ETSAB at the Barcelona School of Architecture ehre he lectures in history of art and architecture.
+Juan José Lahuerta has been Chief Curator of the National Museum of Art of Catalonia in Barcelona for the last 3 years he is currently the Director of the Gaudí Chair at ETSAB at the Barcelona School of Architecture where he lectures in History of Art and Architecture.
 He has been a member of the Collegio Docenti della Scuola Dottorati del Istituto Universitario di Architettura of Venice and holder of the King Juan Carlos I Chair of Spanish Culture and Civilization at New York University.